 The USITC will maintain records in paper and electronic form, including on computer databases, all of which are stored in a secure location.

 POLICIES AND PRACTICES FOR RETRIEVAL OF RECORDS:

-The USITC will retrieve records by the following: Prospective, current, or former employee name or assigned case number.
+The USITC will generally retrieve records by the name of the individual, contact information, or other related information.

 POLICIES AND PRACTICES FOR RETENTION AND DISPOSAL OF RECORDS: